 2) If you are fortunate to make around $75,000 a year, don’t compromise or sacrifice yourself to make more.
 If the increased income doesn’t come relatively smooth and naturally into your life, then think carefully before you pursue it.
 Maybe, just maybe what you are making right now is enough.

 Bonus Tip: Start hanging out with people who are happy and satisfied with their life just as it is.
-If you hang out with people who are never satisfied and always wanting more, more, and more…you’ll soon find that you feel the same way.
-Instead, spend time with others who realize life is much more fulfilling and spectacular than how much they make or what they own.
-Hang out with people who have passion, regularly help others, and know what makes them happy from the inside-out—and you’ll start doing the same.
+If you spend time with people who are never satisfied and always wanting more, more, and more, you’ll soon find that you feel the same way.
+Instead, surround yourself with those who realize life is much more fulfilling and spectacular than how much they make or what they own.
+Hang out with people who have passion, who regularly help others, and who know what makes them happy from the inside-out, and you’ll start doing the same.

 Supposedly when John D. Rockefeller, one of the richest men in the world, was asked how much money was enough, he replied, “A little bit more.”
-Apparently, he didn’t realize that once you have your basics needs covered, you likely won’t be any more satisfied or happy.
+Apparently, he didn’t realize that once you have your basic needs covered, you likely won’t be any more satisfied or happy.
 And let’s face it; even some of the poorer US citizens have more than many others around the world.
-Of course, you’d never know that by the way many people constantly overwork themselves.
+Of course, you’d never know that by the way many people constantly stress and overwork themselves.
 Or, like my friend Tami, people spend a lot of time focusing on losing their money, instead of celebrating what they have.
-Unfortunately, we can’t all marry a rich man who will take away our worries.
-Instead, we have to start realizing that our well-being and peace of mind starts within—that’ probably the only way we’ll discover we have more than enough right now.
+Then, even if we do marry a rich man/woman, that wouldn’t solve the problem.
+Instead, we have to start realizing that our well-being and peace of mind starts within.
+That is probably the only way we’ll discover we have more than enough just as we are, right now.